WordPress/wporg-support-guidelines/faq.md

 To post support questions for specific themes or plugins, visit the WordPress.org directory page for the theme/plugin first (i.e. [Hello Dolly](https://wordpress.org/plugins/hello-dolly/)) and click on the support link to create a post.
 This will make it more visible to the author and making it more clear what the post is about.

+If your site uses the hosted version over at WordPress.com instead of WordPress.org, please post in the [forums designated for WordPress.com sites](https://en.forums.wordpress.com), where you'll be able to receive help regarding your issue.
+If you're not certain which version your site uses, feel free to [compare the differences](https://en.support.wordpress.com/com-vs-org/).

 ## What do I put in the title my post?

 A descriptive title is best, as that will attract people who think they may know the answer right away.
 Generic titles are much less effective.